appium/appium-espresso-driver/docs/reference/capabilities.md

 Whether to automatically grant all requested application permissions upon session startup.

-If the `targetSdk` of the application under test is below `23`, or the device under test is running Android 5 (API level 22), granting permissions requires the application to be reinstalled, for example, using the [`appium:fullReset`](#fullreset) capability.
+If the `targetSdk` of the application under test is below `23`, or the device under test is running Android 5 (Lollipop / API level 22), granting permissions requires the application to be reinstalled, for example, using the [`appium:fullReset`](#fullreset) capability.

 ### otherApps